databio/simpleCache/README.md

 identifier for that object; in other words, don't cache things that you plan to change.

+### Citation

+Please consider citing `simpleCache` if you use it in your research or project.

+Sheffield et al., (2018). simpleCache: R caching for reproducible, distributed, large-scale projects.
+Journal of Open Source Software, 3(21), 463, https://doi.org/10.21105/joss.00463

 ### Contributing

 `simpleCache` is licensed under the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
 Questions, feature requests and bug reports are welcome via the [issue queue](https://github.com/databio/simpleCache/issues).
 The maintainer will review pull requests and incorporate contributions at his discretion.